reidmorrison/data_cleansing/README.md

 DataCleansing requires the following dependencies

-* Ruby V1.8.7, V1.9.3 or V2 and greater
+* Ruby V1.9.3, V2 and greater
-* Rails V2 or greater for Rails integration ( Only if Rails is being used )
+* Rails V3.2 (Active Model) or greater for Rails integration ( Only if Rails is being used )
-* Mongoid V2 or greater for Mongoid integration ( Only if Mongoid is being used )
+* Mongoid and Mongomapper supporting Active Model V3.2 or greater ( Only if Mongoid or MongoMapper is being used )

 ## Meta